A polar complex for locally free sheaves: Introduction

 Our proof of the relation~\eqref{eq-main} is based on an analogy between cohomology groups of locally free sheaves on algebraic varieties and singular cohomology of local systems on manifolds, see Subsection~\ref{subsection-topanalogy}.
-We also use Quillen's trick in algebraic $K$-theory as an algebraic analogue of a tubular neighborhood in topology.
+We also use Quillen's trick in algebraic $K$-theory as an algebraic analogue of a collar neighborhood in topology.
+Let us explain the idea of this construction in the case of trivial coefficients, $\F=\OO_X$.
+Given a \mbox{$p$-dimensional} subvariety $Z\subset X$, let us look for a $(p+1)$-dimensional subvariety $T\subset X$ such that $T$ contains $Z$ and possesses a morphism $\rho\!:T\to Z$ so that $Z$ is a retract of $T$.
+Assume also that $Z$ is given by an equation $t=0$ on $T$.
+Then, we can see that for any regular $p$-form $\alpha$ on $Z$, we can construct a rational $(p+1)$-form $\beta:=\frac{dt}{t}\wedge\rho^*(\alpha)$ on $T$ that satisfies $\res\,\beta=\alpha$.
+In fact, such $T$ can in general be found only if we work Zariski locally and replace $X$ by a finite cover that has a section over $Z$.
+This will nevertheless be sufficient for proving that any polar cycle is locally exact.
+See more details in Section~\ref{section-polarresol}.

 Note that methods of the present paper are completely different from those in \cite{KRT}, where the isomorphism~\eqref{eq-main} is established for $\F=\OO_X$ and $X$ projective.

 One can also find relations of the polar complex with other concepts.
 In the first place, the polar complex can be regarded as a Gersten type complex\footnote{By this we mean a complex whose $p$-th term is naturally written as a direct sum over $p$-dimensional irreducible subvarieties.} associated with a certain cycle module over $X$.
 Recall that cycle modules were introduced by M.\,Rost in~\cite{Rost}.
 We prove in Theorem~\ref{theor-polarresol} that the polar complex is locally exact on $X$ except for its left most term.
 It is worth noticing that an analogue of Theorem~\ref{theor-polarresol} is not true for an arbitrary cycle module over a non-trivial $X$ (different from a point).
-Nevertheless, the polar complex for a locally free sheaf $\F$ on $X$ corresponds to a cycle module over $X$, which, for a non-trivial $\F$ (different from $\OO_X$) cannot be defined over a point.
-Thus, the polar complex provides a new example of a (non-trivial direct summand in a) cycle module over a non-trivial base such that, nevertheless, the corresponding Gersten complex is locally exact except for its left most term.
+Nevertheless, the polar complex for a locally free sheaf $\F$ on $X$ corresponds to a cycle module over $X$, which, for a non-trivial $\F$ (i.e., different from $\OO_X$) is non-constant in Rost's terminology, that is to say, this cycle module is not a pull-back of a one defined over a point.
+Thus, the polar complex gives a new example of a (graded component in a) non-constant cycle module over a variety such that, nevertheless, the corresponding Gersten complex is locally exact except for its left most term.